- Understand the Importance of Leadership

 Below are seven cornerstones to improve teamwork in your organization, along with links to resources that will help you learn more.

-The role of a team leader extends beyond conducting meetings and capturing action items.
-The person in a leadership role must model the expected behaviors and understand how to harness individual strengths to achieve the outlined objectives.
+The role of a team leader extends beyond conducting everyday meetings and capturing action items.
+The person in a leadership role must recognize their importance, model the expected behaviors, and understand how to harness individual strengths to achieve the outlined objectives.

 It’s not uncommon for the individuals in a team to be pulled in multiple directions.
 They have daily tasks that must be completed, long-term projects to move along, and departmental objectives to bear in mind.
 Clearly articulating and repeating the team’s common goal can help the group maintain focus, especially between meetings.